graphframes/graphframes/docs/index.md

 GraphFrames is compatible with Spark 1.6+.
 However, later versions of Spark include major improvements to DataFrames, so GraphFrames may be more efficient when running on more recent Spark versions.

-GraphFrames is tested with Java 7, Python 2 and 3, and running against Spark 1.6+ (Scala 2.10) and Spark 2.0+ (Scala 2.11).
+GraphFrames is tested with Java 8, Python 2 and 3, and running against Spark 2.1+ (Scala 2.11).

 # Applications, the Apache Spark shell, and clusters